StreetScout

 Where is Devonport?

-Devonport is a suburb of Tasmania, Australia.
+Devonport is a suburb of Tasmania, Australia, in the Devonport local government area.

 What is the population of Devonport?